Ivan6813/rsschool-cv/cv.md

 ### _Education_

+Novopolotsk State Professional Lyceum of Petrochemistry 2010-2013.

-I started learning JavaScript on my own, I do it every day.
-Now I'm taking a JavaScript / Front-end course at RS School.
+Now I’m taking a JavaScript / Front-end course at RS School.
 I study English with a tutor.

 ### _English level - A2._